onera/Maia/doc/introduction/introduction.rst

     - the original order is preserved across the distributed data,
     - each element appears in one and only one block,
-    - a block can be empty as long as the global order is preserved.
+    - a block can be empty as long as the global order is preserved (b).

 2. Taking arbitrary subsets of the original data: we call such subsets :def:`partitioned data`, and we use the term :def:`partition` to refer to a piece of this partitioned data.